-2020 has been a breakout year for ad-supported VOD (AVOD) in the U.S. Big media companies like Fox and Comcast followed ViacomCBS’ lead in purchasing a major AVOD service in order to add the younger audience to their total reach.
+2020 has been a breakout year for free streaming services in the U.S. Big media companies like Fox and Comcast followed ViacomCBS’ lead in purchasing a major free service in order to add the younger audience to their total reach.

-There are two types of services within the AVOD umbrella, and most offer both ad-supported video on demand and ad-supported linear streaming.
+There are two types of services within the free streaming umbrella, and most offer both ad-supported video on demand and ad-supported linear streaming (also known as FAST, or Free Ad-Supported Streaming TV).
 These services have grown during the year, with Pluto, Tubi, Roku and Xumo all reporting ever-increasing audience and revenue figures.

-Given the growth in AVOD, VIP has compiled data across key trends this market is seeing to allow our readers to understand this booming video sector.
+Given the growth in FAST and AVOD, VIP has compiled data across key trends this market is seeing to allow our readers to understand this booming video sector.